sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 </script>
 ```

+> The linked value will be proxied like `$state`, use `$state.snapshot` to clone the object if you want to avoid mutating the linked value directly.

 ## `$state.frozen`

 State declared with `$state.frozen` cannot be mutated; it can only be _reassigned_.
 In other words, rather than assigning to a property of an object, or using an array method like `push`, replace the object or array altogether if you'd like to update it: